Maintain a healthy brain and help prevent cognitive impairment and dementia.

 We’ve all heard the phrase “good food is good medicine,” and the importance of fueling your body with whole, nutritious foods; this applies not only to your physical well-being, but also your brain health.
 The brain consumes more energy than any other single organ in the body, and requires more nutrition to keep it functioning well—so it pays to feed your brain!

-Diets from all over the world have been examined for their contribution to brain health, and it seems that the “Mediterranean Diet”—rich in fresh, unprocessed foods like fruits, vegetables, fish, whole grains and healthy fats—is the most beneficial.
+Diets from all over the world have been examined for their contribution to wellness, and it seems that some of the best foods for brain health are included in the “Mediterranean Diet”—rich in fresh, unprocessed foods like fruits, vegetables, fish, whole grains and healthy fats.
 Limiting refined starches, red meats and poultry also factor into a healthy diet for your brain; and of course, this kind of diet is good for the rest of your body as well.
 Eating the right foods to help prevent obesity and illnesses like diabetes and heart disease will not only make your body healthier, but increase your brain’s ability to fully function as you age.

 Regular physical activity helps promote a healthy heart and blood vessels, improving circulation to the brain and allowing it to receive more nutrition and stimulation.
 20 to 30 minutes of walking every day—either all at once or in 10-minute sessions—helps the circulatory system.
 When the weather is nice, enjoy a gentle walk outdoors near your home, if you are physically able.
 Breathing the fresh air, hearing the sound of birds and the activity around you, and the visual stimulation of your environment all help to improve alertness and awareness.
 When the weather is less hospitable, a walk in the mall or a large building to get your muscles, joints, and brain moving!